audinux/audinux.github.io/index.md

 ### Warning

-Using Liquorix kernel can cause some potential problems: if you boot on Liquorix kernel and the boot on standard Fedora, a SE Linux file system relabeling is triggered.
+Using Liquorix kernel can cause some potential problems: if you boot on Liquorix kernel and then boot on standard Fedora, a SE Linux file system relabeling is triggered.
 I advice to just not use yet the Liquorix kernel.
-I have not tried yet the last XanMod kernel but this one shares the same kernel configuration so, you may have better results with this one.

 ### Using Audinux